wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 Call me crazy, but I feel a little uncomfortable using Tor Browser.
 It's great, but software monoculture makes exploit targeting easy.
 Of course, there's a $1m bounty for Tor Browser 0-days, and people run honeypot browser sessions looking for that payout.
 So it's reasonable not to worry too much about 0-day Tor browser exploits.
 I probably shouldn't worry, but I do, because that's just how my brain is wired.

 If you're in the same boat, here's my advice: take a modern browser and load it out with the proper extensions.
 [Here are some good suggestions](https://gist.github.com/grugq/353b6fc9b094d5700c70#web-browser).
 Whatever you think of the grugq's whole schtick, his suggestions here are simple and solid.
 In particular, I strongly encourage disabling JavaScript by default (if you have the patience for that).
 That alone will eliminate the vast majority of your browser's attack surface.
+It'll also break a lot of sites, but you can always selectively re-enable JS as needed.

 You can set this all up in `whonix-ws-15-dvm` or you can create a new VM; if you choose the latter, I'd suggest naming it something like `dvm-web` and setting your browser as its only application in the Qubes Settings menu.
 This ensures that you can get what you want by just typing "dvm" into dmenu and hitting Enter.